Inverse resonance problem on the line for perturbations of P\"oschl-Teller potentials: Introduction

 We also consider its two specific solutions with prescribed asymptotics denoted $f^\pm$:

 called Jost solutions.
-From these solutions, we can define three Wronskians, $w(z) = [f^-(x,z),f^+(x,z)]$ and $s^\pm(z) = [f^+(x,\mp z),f^-(x,\pm z)]$.
-Under the general assumption $V \in L^1(\R)$, the function $w$ is always defined for $z \in \C^+$ and its zeros with a positive imaginary part correspond to \emph{eigenvalues} for (\ref{Premiere}).
+From these solutions, we can define three Wronskians, $w(z) = [f^-(x,z),f^+(x,z)]$ and $s^\pm(z) = [f^+(x,\mp z),f^-(x,\pm z)]$ where $[f,g]:= fg'-f'g$ denote the Wronskian of functions $f$ and $g$.
+Under the general assumption $V \in L^1(\R)$, the function $w$ is always defined on the closed upper-half plane and analytic on the open upper-half plane, and its zeros with a positive imaginary part $ik$ for $k>0$ are such that $(ik)^2$ corresponds to \emph{eigenvalues} for the Schrödinger operator of \eqref{Premiere}.
 Indeed, for such a $z$, $f^+$ and $f^-$ are linearly dependent which ensure they are both in $L^2(\R)$.
-For our specific potentials $V$ given by (\ref{Pot}), we shall show that the function $w$ can be meromorphically continued to $\C^-$ and its zeros with a negative imaginary part are then called \emph{resonances}.
+For our specific potentials $V$ given by (\ref{Pot}), we shall show that the function $w$ can be meromorphically continued to the lower half-plane and its zeros with a negative imaginary part are then called \emph{resonances}.
 Like the eigenvalues, for $z$ a resonance, $f^+$ and $f^-$ are still linearly dependent, but they are no longer in $L^2(\R)$.
 One can understand them as "eigenvalues without eigenvectors".

-We are interested here in an inverse resonance problem, that is we address the question whether a potential $V$ can be uniquely determined from the spectral data consisting in the set of eigenvalues and resonances.
-The answer of such a question is typically no when working with Schrödinger operator on the line.
-Indeed, it is well known from the work of Korotyaev \cite{Koro} who treated the case of compactly supported potentials that we have to add some \emph{extra data} to the eigenvalues and resonances in order to conclude to uniqueness.
-In this paper, we shall prove a result similar to Korotyaev's one for the class of compactly supported perturbations of a Pöschl-Teller potential.
-More precisely, denote by
+We are interested here in an inverse resonance problem, that is we consider the question whether a potential $V$ can be uniquely determined from the spectral data consisting in the set of eigenvalues and resonances (the zeros of $w$).
+Using Hadamard's factorisation theorem and a universal asymptotic (see \eqref{HdamardW} and \eqref{EquivW} below), we can determine $w$, and so the transmission coefficient $\mathcal{T}(z) = 2iz/w(z)$.
+To determine the reflection coefficients

-the left (or right) reflection coefficient.
-The first result of this paper can be stated as follows: the potential $V$ is essentially \footnote{We refer to Theorem \ref{Theorem3} for the precise statement.} determined from the spectral data consisting in the poles (eigenvalues and resonances) and zeros of one of these coefficients.

-From the general Gelfand-Levitan-Marchenko theory (see for instance \cite{Levitan}), for a potential $V \in L^1(\R)$, the data consisting in one of the reflection coefficient, the eigenvalues and corresponding norming constants is sufficient to determine the potential $V$.
-When working with our specific potentials (\ref{Pot}), only one of the reflection coefficient is needed to recover the potential.
-Indeed, since we work with a compactly supported perturbation of a Pöschl-Teller potential, we will show that the reflection coefficients can be meromorphically extended to the whole complex plane.
-As a consequence, the knowledge of the eigenvalues and norming constants follows from the knowledge of one of the reflection coefficient alone.
-This analyticity will allow us to use powerful tools from complex analysis such as Hadamard's factorisation theorem, Stirling's formula, Euler's reflection formula, \dots in order to determine one of the reflection coefficient from the eigenvalues and resonances (the poles of this coefficient) and its zeros.